Brown butter banana bread

 Combine flour, salt, baking powder, and baking soda in a mixing bowl.

-Bake at 350 for 50 to 55 mins until the skewer comes out clean
+Bake at 350 for 50 to 55 minutes until the skewer comes out clean

 Enjoy.